Getlink: 2020s

 In early 2020, Getlink announced the separation of the position of chairman of the supervisory board from that of chief executive officer from July 2020; accordingly, Jacques Gounon remained President and Yann Leriche became CEO.
 In June 2020, the company dropped its listing on the London stock exchange; it remains listed on the Euronext Paris market.

 Following the Brexit vote for the United Kingdom to leave the European Union, Getlink and subsidiary company Eurotunnel made preparations for impending border control changes.
-Accordingly, an additional two hundred ninety new truck parking spaces at the Coquelles terminal were provided, while all the truck controls have been grouped into a single point, the Pit-Stop, and three additional control lanes at the Coquelles terminal and two lanes at the Folkestone were created.
+Accordingly, an additional 290 truck parking spaces at the Coquelles terminal were constructed, while all the truck controls have been grouped into a single point, the Pit-Stop.
+Three additional border control lanes at the Coquelles terminal and two lanes at the Folkestone were created.
 A smart border has been developed in collaboration with Customs and a Customs-SIVEP center to carry out additional veterinary and phytosanitary controls has been built.

 SAS PARAFE, for the identity check of coach passengers, were installed on the two terminals in 2019; furthermore, 300 French and English staff were trained in administrative and customs formalities, veterinary and phytosanitary procedures, checks and document scanning, support and information for customers.

-More than 500 institutional visits took place at the Coquelles and Folkestone sites in 2019.
+Throughout the early 21st century, French construction company Eiffage has progressively increased its stake in Getlink.
+During October 2022, it was announced that Eiffage has become the largest shareholder of GetLink by increasing its stake in the firm to 20.76 per cent.

 Operations and services

 Vehicle shuttle trains

-The company operates shuttle services with Eurotunnel Class 9 locomotives.

 Getlink operates two types of shuttle trains that transport vehicles through the Channel Tunnel along with two terminals to support the operation of the trains.
-Le Shuttle trains transport personal vehicles and coaches, while Le Shuttle Freight transports large trucks.
+LeShuttle trains transport personal vehicles and coaches, while LeShuttle Freight transports large trucks.
+Operations of the LeShuttle services comprise nearly 70% of Getlink's revenue.

 Freight train services

-Europorte operates freight trains in France, as well as the cross channel freight services performed by Europorte 2 before 2009.
-Since the part acquisition of Veolia Cargo in September 2009, it also provides rail transport services to industrial locations through Socorail.
+Europorte operates cross channel freight trains and freight trains within France.
+The company was formed by the merger of Europorte 2 and Veolia Cargo's French operations in September 2009.

 Passenger services

 Getlink hosts, but does not operate, passenger train services through the Channel Tunnel.
-As of 2020, Eurostar is the only passenger train operator that uses the tunnel, offering services that connects the United Kingdom with France, Belgium & The Netherlands.
+As of 2020, Eurostar is the only passenger train operator that uses the tunnel, offering services that connect the United Kingdom with France, Belgium & The Netherlands.

 Eurostar trains are operated by Eurostar International Limited, whose majority owner is SNCF, the national railway of France.
 Eurostar International is the largest customer of Getlink, which levies charges (currently £25 per passenger per return journey) for use of the tunnel.

+Electrical interconnector

+ElecLink is a 1,000 MW high-voltage direct current electrical interconnector between the UK and France, passing through the Channel Tunnel.
+The 51 km cable runs via the Channel Tunnel between converter stations at Peuplingues in France and Folkestone in the UK, with an additional 14.5 km of underground AC cable on the English side to a substation and 3.5 km on the French side to a substation.
+ElecLink commenced operations on 25 May 2022.